epeec/nanos6-openacc/README.md

 1. `--with-pqos=prefix` to specify the prefix of the PQoS installation
 1. `--with-dlb=prefix` to specify the prefix of the DLB installation
 1. `--enable-cuda` to enable support for CUDA tasks
+1. `--enable-openacc` to enable support for OpenACC tasks.
+Requires PGI compilers
+1. `--with-pgi=prefix` to specify the prefix of the PGI compilers installation, in case they are not in current PATH variable
 1. `--enable-monitoring` to enable monitoring and predictions of task/CPU/thread statistics
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure
 1. `--enable-monitoring-hwevents` to enable monitoring of hardware counters (which must be paired with an appropriate library)

 The location of elfutils, hwloc and CUDA is always retrieved through pkg-config.
 The location of PAPI can also be retrieved through pkg-config if it is not specified through the `--with-papi` parameter.
+The location of PGI compilers can also be retrieved through pkg-config if it is not specified through the `--with-pgi` parameter or included in the PATH variable.
 If they are installed in non-standard locations, pkg-config can be told where to find them through the `PKG_CONFIG_PATH` environment variable.
 For instance: